emilast/vscode-logfile-highlighter/README.md

 }
 ```

-### Cusom Log Levels
+### Custom Log Levels

-If your `*.log` files use log level that are not supported by the extension by default, you can simply add your custom log levels by setting an option in the `settings.json`.
-As  `value` you can either use a word that matches `/\w+/g` or a valid javaScript regex pattern (Bare in mind to **escape special characters**).
+If your `*.log` files use log levels that are not supported by the extension by default, you can simply add your custom log levels by setting an option in the `settings.json`.
+As  `value` you can either use a word that matches `/\w+/g` or a valid javaScript regex pattern (bare in mind to **escape special characters**).
 As `color` you can use hex colors or predefined vscode colors.
 For example:

 ```JSON